javiabellan/machine-learning/readme.md

 <h1 align="center">Machine learning</h1>

+Here are my personal Machine Learning notes.
+I've written this cheatsheet for keep track my knowledge, but you can use it as a guide for learning ML aswell! [**This are the resources**](#-resources) I've learned from and I reccomend.

 ### ML Pipeline
+Typical ML workflow is a pipeline that can be summarized as follows:

 |   |                                                                    |                                            |
 |---|--------------------------------------------------------------------|--------------------------------------------|
 | 0 | 📊 [**Data visualization**](#-visualization-)                      | Plots for exploratory data analysis (EDA)  |